voschezang/coding-handbook/programming-patterns.md

 **Adapter**
 E.g. a power-plug.

-- A method to simulate a *target* interface by placing an *adapter* in front an *adaptee*, to allow it to be used by a client that expects the target interface.
+- A method to simulate a *target* interface (the *adaptee*) by placing an *adapter* in front of it.
+This allows it to be used by a client that is expects the target interface.

     - The adapter can be implemented using either composition or inheritance.
     - Usually a one-to-one mapping.